 This is much less than what US households have at 45% (source: Axis Securities’ data).

 Now since the start of 2003, Sensex has given average returns of almost 19% compounded annually.
-This shows that markets have rallied in the past decade even without much participation of retail investors.
-And this lack of understanding about equities being a potent tool for wealth creation is what has resulted in retail investors and HNIs being unable to benefit from the rise of stock markets.
+This shows that markets have rallied in the past decade even without much participation of retail investors and this lack of understanding about equities being a potent tool for wealth creation is what has resulted in retail investors and HNIs being unable to benefit from the rise of stock markets.

-Those who don’t invest in stocks fail to understand that investing in fixed instruments giving 7% to 9% per annum (before tax) doesn’t help because the average inflation in India is high.
+Those who don’t invest in stocks fail to understand that investing in fixed instruments giving 7% to 9% per annum (before tax) doesn’t help because the average inflation in India is higher.
 The value of money itself decreases every year.

 That brings us back to where we started: How long is the long term?